nitagon0083/SpriteSystem/OS/README_EN.md

 ## 📌 Overview: Transforming AI into a High-Precision Thinking Engine

 > **NOTE: This system is highly optimized for Japanese linguistic processing.**
-> While it supports multi-language input, the internal logic and response structures are fine-tuned to deliver peak performance within the Japanese context.
+> While multi-language input is supported, the internal logic and response structures are fine-tuned to deliver peak performance within a Japanese environment.

 SpriteSystem v14.0 [TITAN_PRIME] is a system prompt designed to upgrade Google Gemini from a mere chat tool into a strictly governed **"Logical Control OS."**

-By implementing a unique logical hierarchy architecture, it addresses the common AI issue of "summarizing and omitting details."
-It ensures 100% information retention and provides dynamic cognitive control tailored to the task's complexity.
+By implementing a unique logical hierarchy architecture, it addresses the common AI issue of "summarizing and omitting details," ensuring 100% information retention and dynamic cognitive control tailored to the task.

 ---